(406) 404-1600

 ADV 5301 introduces the student to the fundamental nature of “adventure” ministry or “outdoor” ministry.
 It defines “adventure,” then touches on the biblical backgrounds for adventure ministry.
 It investigates the human understanding of adventure and why humans actually need adventure.
 Finally, the course discusses the physical issues of adventure and how adventure can negatively or positively influence mind and body.
 (3 credit hours)

-• ADV 5302A Theology of Adventure: Doing and Being
+• ADV 6301A Theology of Adventure: Doing and Being

-ADV 5302 provides a theological base for Christian adventure.
-Drawing from sources as early as Plato and Aristotle, as well as more contemporary theologians, philosophers, psychologists, and anthropologists, ADV 5302 seeks to reconfigure the very idea of adventure from a daring, somewhat hazard-laden activity, to a way of being-in-the-world.
+ADV 6301 provides a theological base for Christian adventure.
+Drawing from sources as early as Plato and Aristotle, as well as more contemporary theologians, philosophers, psychologists, and anthropologists, students learn to reconfigure the very idea of adventure from a daring, somewhat hazard-laden activity, to a way of being-in-the-world.
 Students will create their own theology of adventure with implications for ministry.
 (3 credit hours)

 • ADV 6302Leadership and Adventure Ministry